chinchalinchin/bertjen/README.txt

 Bertjen is a command line calculator that tries to use the bare minimum with regards to outside library imports.
-This means all mathematical functions and operations have been implemented with the for basic arithmetical operations +, -, / and *, plus the usual logical operators FOR...EACH, NOT, AND, OR, IF...THEN.
+This means all mathematical functions and operations have been implemented with the basic arithmetical operations +, -, / and *, plus the usual logical operators FOR...EACH, NOT, AND, OR, and IF...THEN.

 The purpose of this project to see how quickly and accurately these operations can be implemented using various techniques.